 Group Companioning Grief Support

-Children get an opportunity spend time with other children who are dealing with grief while being supported by a group of volunteer companions who have been trained by the hospice to provide companioning support for those who are dealing with grief.
-The children get to do art, play games, or go out to the playground with the companions.
+Once a week, children & youth get an opportunity to spend time with other children who are dealing with grief while being supported by a group of volunteer companions who have been trained by the hospice to provide companioning support for those who are dealing with grief and loss.
+The participants get to do art, play games, or go out to the playground with the companions.

 Kids Care: Anticipatory Grief Group

-A group for children ages 3-12 who are anticipating the death of a loved one.
-Like the Group Companioning Grief Support, this group will be child led.
-The children get to do art, play games, or go out to the playground with volunteer companions.
-The group runs every 1st and 3rd Wednesday each month from 3pm-4pm.
+This group is for children ages 3-12 who are anticipating the death of a loved one.
+The children get express their feelings by doing art, playing games, or going out to the playground with volunteer companions and other children who are also anticipating the death of a loved one.

 Family Art Connections

-Children and their families will be able to create art together in memory of their loved one.
+Children & youth clients, along with their families, are invited to create art or special commemorative pieces together, in memory of their loved one.